-Recording transactions in the general journal is an essential step of the accounting cycle. it comes after the analysis transaction.
+Recording transactions in the general journal is an essential step of the accounting cycle. it comes after analysing the transaction.
 In simple words, recording is the second step of the accounting cycle, where all financial transactions are recorded in systematic and chronological order.
-The purpose of recording transactions in the general journal is to keep business finance accurate and well organized.
+The purpose of recording transactions in the general journal is to keep business finance well organized and accurate.

 So, this article covers the basic procedures involved in recording transactions in the journal.
-Upon completing this article, you will understand journalizing and recording various business transactions.
+Upon completing this article, you will understand journalizing and how to record various business transactions.

 Journalizing is the process of recording transactions in an accounting general.
 The general is the book where the entity records all the financial transactions, and these transactions are recorded in chronological order.
 This activity applies to the double-entry book system.

-A double-entry book is a transaction method in which an entry is recorded in at least two accounts, debit and credit accounts.
+A double-entry book is a bookkeeping method in which an entry is recorded in at least two accounts affecting debit and credit accounts.
 The amounts recorded as debit must equal the amount recorded as a credit.

-Other names used for journalization are “ General journal,” “journal book,” and “book of original entry.
+Other names used for jourmalization are “ General journal,” “journal book,” and “book of original entry.